-This course present fundamentals concepts in natural language processing (NLP) and text processing.
-Focus on knowledge and skills necessary to create a language recognition application.
+This course presents fundamental concepts in natural language processing (NLP) and text processing.
+The focus is on the knowledge and skills necessary to create a language recognition application.

 Prerequisite: COP 1030, College-level reading, writing, and math skills are required.